mendel5/windows/README.md

 - When trying to open a network share, Windows 10 does not show a prompt to enter the username and password

 Solution:
-- Enter the username and password manually in `netplwiz`
+- Enter the NAS hostname, username and password manually via `netplwiz`

 Question:
 - Why does Windows 10 not show the prompt to enter the username and password for a network share?
+Maybe it is related to the user permissions?